Shrug-Time/Shrug/README.md

 - ✅ Transaction-based like/unlike operations
 - ✅ Proper error handling and rollback
 - 🔄 Legacy likedBy array removal in progress (maintained for backward compatibility)

+## Debugging Guide for Like/Unlike Issues

+### What We've Tried (And Why It Didn't Work)
+1. **Adding Extensive Logging**
+   - Added transaction logs, real-time update logs, and state change logs
+   - Helped diagnose the flow but didn't fix the core issue
+   - Lesson: Logging is helpful but can't fix architectural issues

+2. **Modifying Transaction Logic**
+   - Updated transaction to handle both like and unlike cases
+   - Transaction works correctly but UI doesn't update
+   - Lesson: The issue isn't with the database operations

+3. **Adding React Query Cache Invalidation**
+   - Implemented cache invalidation for optimistic updates
+   - Made the system more complex and introduced race conditions
+   - Lesson: Don't mix different state management approaches

+4. **Implementing Optimistic Updates**
+   - Added client-side state updates before server confirmation
+   - Created state synchronization issues
+   - Lesson: Keep state management simple and consistent

+### What We Should Check Next Time
+1. **Parent Component Update Flow**
+   - How are real-time updates being handled in parent components?
+   - Are updates being properly propagated to child components?
+   - Are the data structures consistent between parent and child?

+2. **Data Structure Verification**
+   - Does the real-time update data structure match what components expect?
+   - Are we properly processing the likeHistory array?
+   - Is there a mismatch between server and client data structures?

+3. **Component Update Triggers**
+   - What exactly triggers a re-render in the parent components?
+   - Are we using the correct React patterns for state updates?
+   - Is there unnecessary re-rendering happening?

+### Questions to Ask When Debugging Like Issues
+1. "Can you show me the logs from when you click the like button?"
+2. "Which component is rendering the TotemButton?"
+3. "Are you seeing any console errors?"
+4. "Is the real-time listener being triggered?"
+5. "What's the current state of the likeHistory array?"

+### Recommendations for Future Fixes
+1. **Start with Component Hierarchy**
+   - Map out the component tree
+   - Identify where state updates should trigger
+   - Verify data flow between components

+2. **Verify Data Structures**
+   - Check server-side data structure
+   - Verify client-side expectations
+   - Ensure consistency in data transformation

+3. **Test Real-time Updates**
+   - Verify listener setup
+   - Check update propagation
+   - Confirm state updates trigger re-renders

+4. **Keep It Simple**
+   - Avoid mixing state management approaches
+   - Maintain single source of truth
+   - Use React's built-in state management when possible

 ## Performance Considerations